 What did we discover?

-We were in shock with all the continuous results we were seeing with our clients, so we decided to research what was going on.
-What we found was that what we stumbled upon was researched, studied and hidden away in Science and Medical journals.
-The journals went as far to show that FBX style workouts deliver benefits comparable to twice as much moderate-intensity exercise despite working out for a shorter period.*
+We were shocked by all the continuous results we saw with our clients, so we decided to research what was happening.
+We found that what we stumbled upon was researched, studied and hidden away in Science and Medical journals.
+The journals went as far as to show that FBX-style workouts deliver benefits comparable to twice as much moderate-intensity exercise despite working out for a shorter period.*

-The European Journal of Applied Physiology went as far to show that FBX style training caused the body to increase metabolism for up to 38 hours.
-Can see what this means?
+The European Journal of Applied Physiology went as far as to show that FBX-style training caused the body to increase metabolism for up to 38 hours.
+Can you see what this means?

-Increased Metabolism That Last a Day and a Half!*
+Increased Metabolism That Lasts a Day and a Half!*

-It’s called “afterburn” or EPOC and its a state of an elevated metabolism that is achieved after one of our FBX workouts.
-Let’s Say you did an FBX workout on Monday morning, Tuesday night extra calories are still getting burned.
-That’s why three days is all you need.*
+It’s called “afterburn” or EPOC, and it’s an elevated metabolism achieved after one of our FBX workouts.
+Let’s Say you did an FBX workout on Monday morning and Tuesday night extra calories are still getting burned.
+That’s why three days are all you need.*

 To Achieve Faster weight loss!*

-We were no longer surprised as to why our clients were dropping weight rapidly.
+We were no longer surprised why our clients were rapidly dropping weight.
 Since numerous other studies have proved that a short, vigorous FBX style workout can burn calories quickly, as much as 25–30% more calories than the different forms of exercise.

-Higher levels of fat burn in the muscles, significant spikes in growth hormone levels (which aid in fat loss) and catecholamine levels (chemicals your body produces to cause fat mobilization directly) and post-exercise appetite suppression.
-All of these factors contribute to faster weight loss than standard personal training programs.*
+Higher levels of fat burn in the muscles, significant spikes in growth hormone levels (which aid in fat loss), catecholamine levels (chemicals your body produces to cause fat mobilization directly), and post-exercise appetite suppression.
+These factors contribute to faster weight loss than standard personal training programs.*